Massage Therapy FAQs

-Which Dorsey campuses offer the Massage Therapy program?
+Which Dorsey Schools campuses offer the Massage Therapy program?

-The Massage Therapy program is offered at the following Dorsey Schools campus locations: Madison Heights, MI; and Saginaw, MI*.
+The Massage Therapy program is offered at the following Dorsey Schools campus location:

 How do I enroll?

 If you’re interested in enrolling in the Massage Therapy program at Dorsey Schools, the first step you should take is meeting with one of our Admissions Representatives.
+Request information online and a member of our team will be back in touch with you shortly.
 You can read more about our Admissions process on our Admissions information page.